Website Design Durban: What to Look for in a Local Agency

 The first month should already tell you a lot about the quality of the relationship.

-If the first month already feels reactive, vague, or difficult to track, the rest of the project usually becomes harder too.
-A strong local agency should make the early phase feel orderly and easy to follow.
+If the first month feels reactive, vague, or difficult to track, the rest of the project often becomes harder too.
+A good local agency should make the early phase feel orderly and easy to follow.

 For related pricing and service context, compare this article with web design pricing and the commercial location page at Durban web design.